SIL0074/2024_SIL0074_BP/README.md

 ---

-# WiFi Internet Radio Player 🇬🇧 🇺🇸
+# Internet Radio Player Using WiFi Technology 🇬🇧 🇺🇸

 This repository contains the source code for a bachelor’s thesis focused on the design and construction of a device for playing internet radios using the ESP32 module with integrated WiFi technology.